toladata/Knowledgebase/en/programs/sites.md

 TolaData helps you to capture the following information on site locations:

-* Program Location Name, Description, and Contact Information
+* Program Location Name, Description, and Contact Information;

-* Location, Latitude and Longitude
+* Location Latitude and Longitude.

 To add sites: